-Spanish reflexive pronouns are personal pronouns that complement reflexive verbs and agree with the subject of the sentence in person and number.
-Reflexive pronouns add a certain meaning to verbs and always refer to the subject, indicating that the action that the subject performs falls on him at the same time.
+Spanish reflexive pronouns are personal pronouns that complement reflexive verbs and agree with the sentence’s subject in person and number.
+Reflexive pronouns add a specific meaning to verbs and always refer to the subject, indicating that the action that the subject performs falls on him/her at the same time.

 Spanish reflexive pronouns, how they work

-Reflexive verbs in Spanish must be used with a reflexive pronoun in order to indicate that the subject is performing the action of the verb upon itself.
-Reflexive verbs exist in English, but they are much more common in Spanish.
-For instant reflexive verbs usually have to do with parts of the body, clothing, or one’s state of mind.
+Reflexive verbs in Spanish must be used with a reflexive pronoun to indicate that the subject is acting as the verb upon itself.
+Reflexive verbs exist in English but are much more common in Spanish.
+For instance, reflexive verbs usually involve parts of the body, clothing, or one’s state of mind.
 Here are some common reflexive verbs:

 Los niños se lavan las manos (The children wash their hands).